 All-in-one WP Migration

-All-in-one WP Migration has a free version that has the basic features that a simple blog or a small e-commerce website needs.
+All-in-one WP Migration has a free version with the basic features that a simple blog or a small e-commerce website needs.
 It can create a backup, restore a backup, and find and replace text in the database.
 The third feature is pretty unique in this type of plugin.
-While exporting your database, one can replace a certain text with another text in all the tables of the database.
+While exporting your database, one can replace a certain text with another text in all the database tables.

-The plugin will also fix any serialization problem that occurs during find and replace operation.
+The plugin will also fix any serialization problem that occurs during the find and replace operation.

 Creating a backup is just a click away.
 Once the plugin is installed, click ‘All-in-one WP Migration > Backups’ and click ‘Create backups’.

 Exporting a site with All-in-one WP Migration is extremely easy.
-The free version only supports to export site to a file.
-Whereas, premium plugins can be purchased from the store to support the export to other destinations such as Dropbox, Google Drive, Amazon S3, BackBlaze B2, OneDrive, Box, Mega, DigitalOcean, Google Cloud, Azure, Amazon Glacier, Pcloud, WebDav, and S3 Client.
+The free version only supports exporting sites to a file.
+You can purchase premium plugins from the store to support the export to other destinations such as Dropbox, Google Drive, Amazon S3, BackBlaze B2, OneDrive, Box, Mega, DigitalOcean, Google Cloud, Azure, Amazon Glacier, Pcloud, WebDav, and S3 Client.

 The plugin has been programmed to support all of the above platforms.
-The plugin has no dependency, requires no PHP extension and it can support the PHP version as low as v5.2.
+The plugin has no dependency, requires no PHP extension, and can support the PHP version as low as v5.2.

 Lighter Export files

-To make the migration process faster, this plugin allows users to skip exporting specific tables from a database that may not be necessary for the user.
-For example, the spam comments and post revisions make the most of the database and mostly not required by the user.
+This plugin allows users to skip exporting specific tables from a database that may not be necessary for the user to make the migration process faster.
+For example, the spam comments and post revisions make the most of the database and are mostly not required by the user.